sav-che/TL-2/Authors/Brockmann, Christoph {std. C. Brockmann}.md

-> [!cite] BHL link: this entry starts at [page 109](https://www.biodiversitylibrary.org/item/103861#page/119/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 109](https://www.biodiversitylibrary.org/page/33266416) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Brockmann, Christoph (1878-1962), German teacher and diatomist in Lehe, born at Schneverdingen (Lüneburger Heide), teacher at Turmstedt (Kreis Stade), from then on interested in the ecology and plant systematics of recent, inter- and postglacial diatoms, Dr. phil. h.c.
-Kiel 1937. (*C. Brockmann*).
+Kiel 1937.
+**Abbreviated name**: *C. Brockmann*

 #### Herbarium and types